lgarron/folderify/README.md

 optional arguments:
   -h, --help            show this help message and exit --set-icon-using TOOL
                         Tool to use to set the icon.
 Supported arguments: seticon, rez.
+Defaults to seticon.
   --reveal, -r          Reveal the target (or resulting .icns file) in Finder.
   --macOS VERSION       Version of the macOS folder icon, e.g. "10.13".
 Defaults to the version currently running (10.15).
   --osx VERSION, -x VERSION